KernelGamut32/terraform-fundamentals-public/exercises/01/README.md

 `terraform validate`
 * Runs a deeper scan of config to show potential issues with more complex problems such as circular dependencies and missing values

+`terraform plan`
+* Provides you with a "what if" view of the changes - can use to verify before applying

 If "terraform init" successful, you're ready to move on.
 For now, don't run apply.
 We'll get to this in a future exercise.